High Performance Swim Camp

 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
 Your swimmer will learn from Ben how to handle fatigue in practice and races.

-Swimmers and parents are invited to ask Ben questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Ben and Giles questions during a Q&A session.
+Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe the clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Giles swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Ben, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Ben and Giles, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!!